 Stocking the mini bar in your hotel with seasonal drinks is recommended as well.
 However, it’s best to focus on creating an enticing seasonal menu for your bar and restaurant.
 When it comes to beverages, using specialty coffee, different types of alcohol, high-quality locally-sourced ingredients and glassware, will help your business thrive in today’s market.
 Try adding CBD beverages to your menu too, if you want even more variety.

 Building a great repertoire of seasonal drinks is not easy.
 For that reason, we’ve decided to put together a list of some of the best tips to guide you in this exciting process!

 Reasons to Serve Seasonal Drinks

 When you offer seasonal drinks on your menu, there’s a high chance people will want to try them.
 Why?
 Because they know that the next time they stay in your hotel the beverage will no longer be on the menu.
-This makes the coffee or cocktail drink exquisite and more desirable.
+This makes custom drinks, like coffee with plant-based milk or cocktail drinks exquisite and more desirable.

 Adding seasonal options to your menu is also a great way to use seasonal ingredients.
 For example, using pumpkin in your cocktails and coffee drinks will bring that warm, cozy feel your customers look for in the colder months.

 Looking into what’s in season throughout the year can be great inspiration for what types of seasonal drinks you can serve.
 What can be of great help is also hiring or consulting with a cocktails expert.
 With their knowledge of mixology, they can create unique cocktails and non-alcoholic drinks, or mocktails, for your menu for any occasion or time of the year.
 They even use the best gin brands.

 How to Create a Seasonal Drinks Menu